fernandonobel/OneModel-matlab/README.md

 It is expected that in the future there be more ways of generating ModelClass models.
 And this is one of the advantages of using this framework, the model are easier to code than coding ODE function directly and after that we can reuse ModelClass easily.

-ModelClass model will look something like this (./examples/ex0_readme/main.m):
+A ModelClass model will look something like this (./examples/ex0_readme/model.mc):

 ```MATLAB
 % Variables